iAbhishek91/learn-terraform/docs/07-tf-modules-n-global_registry.md

 Also we can keep **terraform code as template** and pass everything from the `main.tf`.

+Visualize modules as *functions in traditional programming language it takes some arguments(input variables) and have a return values(output variables)*

 > NOTE: during init phase modules are initialized.

 Modules can be **external(third party) or user defined**.